The LEEP Project

 What types of projects do students complete?

-A LEEP Project responds to the needs of an external organization, builds on an existing faculty research program, or is student-initiated as in the case of an artistic or entrepreneurial endeavor.
-A number of projects are sponsored by Clark alumni and are completed offsite—at laboratories and field-based research sites, nonprofits, businesses, government agencies, and more.
+A LEEP Project responds to the needs of an external organization, build on an existing research program, or be self-initiated as in the case of an artistic or entrepreneurial endeavor.
+A number of projects are sponsored by Clark alumni and are completed offsite — at laboratories and field-based research sites, nonprofits, businesses, government agencies, and more.

 What is required of LEEP Fellows?

 LEEP Fellows are expected to complete approximately 150 hours on the LEEP Project and to attend workshops on topics such as collaboration, project management, professionalism and presentation skills.
 Students are also expected to reflect deeply on their learning experiences and present their projects during Fall Fest or Academic Spree Day.